paul-buerkner/brms/README.md

 ```

 Because brms is based on Stan, a C++ compiler is required.
 The program Rtools (available on <https://cran.r-project.org/bin/windows/Rtools/>) comes with a C++ compiler for Windows.
 On Mac, you should install Xcode.
 For further instructions on how to get the compilers running, see the prerequisites section on <https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started>.

+### I am new to brms.
+Where can I start?

+Detailed instructions and case studies are given in the package's extensive vignettes.
+See `vignette(package = "brms")` for an overview.
+For documentation on formula syntax, families, and prior distributions see `help("brm")`.

 ### How do I cite brms?